adloky/smalls/english/all-dorothys-adventures-in-oz.md

 "Listen!" whispered Ozma.

-"Is all ready?" demanded the First and Foremost, haugh-
+"Is all ready?" demanded the First and Foremost, haughtily.

-tily.

 "The tunnel is finally completed," replied General Guph.
-"How long will it take us to march to the Emerald City?"

-asked the Grand Gallipoot of the Growleywogs.
+"How long will it take us to march to the Emerald City?" asked the Grand Gallipoot of the Growleywogs.

 "If we start at midnight," replied the Nome King, "we shall arrive at the Emerald City by daybreak.
 Then, while all the Oz people are sleeping, we will capture them and make them our slaves.
 After that we will destroy the city itself and march through the Land of Oz."

 "Good!" cried the First and Foremost. " When we get through with Oz it will be a desert wilderness.
 Ozma will be my slave."

-"She will be *my* slave!" shouted the Grand Gallipoot, an- grily.
+"She will be *my* slave!" shouted the Grand Gallipoot, angrily.

 "We’ll decide that," said King Roquat hastily.
 "Don’t let us quarrel now, friends.
 First let us conquer Oz."

 The First and Foremost smiled wickedly; but he only said,

 "I and my Phanfasms go first, for nothing on earth can oppose our power."